Complex Regional Pain Syndrome Factsheet (for Schools)

 - muscle spasms and weakness

-Emotional counseling, medication, and physical therapy can help people with CRPS.
+Physical therapy and occupational therapy, counseling, and medicines can help people with CRPS get better.
 Most kids and teens with CRPS recover over time.

 Students with CRPS may: